 1. Go diving without being certified

 SNUBA lasts about 2 hours total and is great for both cruise passengers and travelers to St. Maarten.

-2. Get a zip-line driven adrenaline rush
+2. Get a zip line driven adrenaline rush

-Loterie Farm, close to the top of St. Maarten’s highest point Pic Paradis, is home to the Fly Zone Xtreme.
+Loterie Farm, close to the top of St. Maarten’s highest point Pic Paradis, is home to the Fly Zone Xtreme St Maarten zip line.
 How can we not do something with extreme in the name?
-In fact, we love the rush we get from this zip-line and obstacle course so much, we’ve done the course on three of our four trips to St. Maarten.
-It starts out with a bus ride up the mountain and immediately sends you sailing over the treetops to get your heart immediately racing.
+In fact, we love the rush we get from this zip line and obstacle course so much, we’ve done the course on three of our four St. Maarten vacations and it’s one of our very favorite things to do in St Martin.

 The Fly Zone Xtreme tour leaves Tuesday – Sunday at 10am, 12pm, and 2pm.
 Closed Mondays.
 Reservations are not accepted and the course is on a first come first serve basis, so get there early to guarantee your spot.
-The cost is €55 per person and you must be 18 years or older.
+The cost is €60 per person and you must be 18 years or older.
 The tours lasts 2 hours and you must wear close toed shoes.

-3. Get an amazing view of the island from Fort Louis
+4. Get an amazing view of the island from Fort Louis

 St. Maarten’s largest historical monument is located above Marigot on the leeward side of the island.
 Originally built in 1767 to defend Marigot and named after France’s crusading king, it now offers visitors that make the steep climb to the top a panoramic view of the island.
 On a clear day, you can see all the way to Anguilla.